open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 numbers, you use the 17.

-If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don’t roll more than one additional d20.
+If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don't roll more than one additional d20.
 If two favorable situations grant advantage, for example, you still roll only one additional d20.